KimJongTrill/Teruvia/AGT.md

 ## Field Notes from Adventurers

 As we are only able to truly succeed by building off the advancements of those who came before us, we have included field notes from adventurers to help aid in your travels across Térûvia.
 We have asked your fellow adventurers to give you a guide to the area around you.
-These notes have been gathered by the adventurers who came before you over the course of their travels in Térûvia.
+These notes have been gathered by the adventurers who came before you over the course of their travels in Térûvia and are included as the descriptions for places.

-<div style='margin-top:40px;'> </div>
+<div style='margin-top:10px;'> </div>

 ### Special Thanks:

 </div>

 <div style="text-align: center">

 ___
-- Kjarl Thumbman
 - Wan the 1
 - Richard Tuggins
 - Ragnar the Brawny
 - Sir Brakk Gabbaaguulll
 - Ana May
-- Umeric Emberwood
+- Umeric Amberwalker
 - Velynne Harpell
 - Ragnar the Brainy
 - Thark
 - Sir Chad the Holy
+- Dungus Diaboro
 - Ragnar the Bold
 - Yippy Yetihands
 - My'Kk H'nnt